 Not only did I sell Sparks, but I also put them together out of the box.
 I’ve come to learn that it’s painfully hard to replace the battery in one – the access panel is small and puts up a fight.

-The good news is that the battery Sea-Doo gives you is decent – like way better than you might think.
-To keep the batter good for years the trick is to keep it on a battery charger or maintainer.
+The good news is that the battery Sea-Doo gives you is decent – like, way better than you might think.
+To keep the battery good for years, the trick is to keep it on a battery charger or maintainer.
 I talk about this in great detail on why keeping your battery on a charger is great here.

 Not just any battery charger will do.
-The best option is to use a Solar Panel Charger like this one here to help keep your battery maintained.
-When you’re not using a jet ski for weeks the battery starts to drain; it’s the nature of the lead-acid batteries.
+The best option is to use a solar charger like this one here (Amazon Link Ad) to help keep your battery maintained.
+When you’re not using a jet ski for weeks, the battery starts to drain; it’s the nature of the lead-acid batteries.
 Even your car would do the same if you did not drive it for months.

-Trust me; you want the solar charger as it’s not fun to replace those batteries.
-One tip is to remove the whole top deck which can take like 10 minutes to do and then the battery is super simple to change out.
+Trust me; you want the solar charger, as it’s not fun to replace those batteries.
+One tip is to remove the whole top deck, which can take 10 minutes to do, and then the battery is super simple to change out.
 Or take it to the local dealer, the shop guys can probably do it blindfolded.

 It’s pretty obvious you’ll need a life jacket on any jet ski; you would be a fool not to wear one.
 You need to buy the correct life jacket that is approved for jet skis.

-One option is the O’Neill Wetsuits Wake Waterski Men’s Superlite USCG Nylon Life Vest which will be fine to use.
+One option is the O’Neill Wetsuits Wake Waterski Men’s Superlite USCG Nylon Life Vest (Amazon Link Ad) which will be fine to use.

 I talk more about the different types of life jackets here if you want to see what works better for you.
 There is a video showing you how to properly fit one on your body in that post.

-The Snap-In Fenders fall in the category of the coolest-but-simplest idea ever.
-They pop in the hole that is already on the Spark and they keep you from rubbing against the dock.
+The Snap-In Fenders (Amazon Link Ad) fall in the category of the coolest-but-simplest idea ever.
+They pop in the hole that is already on the Spark, and they keep you from rubbing against the dock.
 You must remove them when you go for a ride as they will not stay on with all the waves.

-You only need 2 per Spark – as you only dock on one side.
-The Spark will have the holes on each side, one in front the other in the rear.
+You only need 2 per Spark – as you dock on one side.
+The Spark will have the holes on each side, one in front, the other in the rear.

-If you got a base model, then you can get the front storage here.
+If you got a base model, then you can get the front storage here (Amazon Link Ad).

-I never got the front storage option and instead went with a dry bag like this one here.
-I clip it on the front-side or off the rear tow hook.
-I like this better because it’s cheaper and I can take it with me.
+I never got the front storage option and instead went with a dry bag like (Amazon Link Ad) this one here.
+I clip it on the front side or off the rear tow hook.
+I like this better because it’s cheaper, and I can take it with me.
 I would still buy the dry bag even if you have the front storage because the front storage is not dry, unlike a dry bag.

-If you have a base model Spark, then the Spark Reboarding Step is one of the must-have Sea-Doo Spark accessories.
+If you have a base model Spark, then the Spark Reboarding Step (Amazon Link Ad) is one of the must-have Spark gear.
 I would get this step before I ever got the front storage because the step makes your life easier.

 Which sparks have the DESS key?
 All the 2016 and up models with iBR.
 The base model and previous Sparks just have a standard magnetic key.

-You can get the Sea-Doo Spark key here, but if you have the DESS model, you need to have a dealer program a DESS key for you (no way around this).
+You can get the Spark key here (Amazon Link Ad), but if you have the DESS model, you need to have a dealer program a DESS key for you (no way around this).
 I go into great detail about what to do if you lose your key here if you want to learn more.

-No matter what key you have I still recommend a cable lock like this one here to keep your Spark secured.
+No matter what key you have, I still recommend a cable lock like this one here (Amazon Link Ad) to keep your Spark secured.
 It doesn’t matter if your Spark is on a trailer or a dock, having a lock that loops around the front hook will make it harder for people to steal it.

-The good news is that you can get oil change kits like this one here, but you’ll need an Oil Extractor like this one to get the oil out.
+The good news is that you can get oil change kits like this one here (Amazon Link Ad), but you’ll need an oil extractor (Amazon Link Ad) to get the oil out.
 Some other good news is that there is a video on how to do it here…

-Speed ties are not really a must have, but they can make life easier for you.
-Speed ties are retractable dock line that you pull out at the dock and retract when you’re done.
+Speed ties (Amazon Link Ad) are not really a must-have, but they can make life easier for you.
+The speed ties are retractable dock lines that you pull out at the dock and retract when you’re done.

-Speed ties are a super convenient way to pull up to a dock a tie up quickly.
-When you’re done they retract back in and you head off.
+Speed ties are a super convenient way to pull up to a dock and tie-up quickly.
+When you’re done, they retract back in and you head off.
 No need to mess with storing lines and them getting dirty or tangled.

 The downside is that you don’t want to use them for overnight or long-term docking.
 I would use a regular dock line for that.
 Speed ties are for the times you go to the gas docks or stop to eat at that restaurant on the water.